domluna/JuliaFormatter.jl/docs/src/config.md

 So if you have:
 ```
 dir
+├─ .JuliaFormatter.toml
 ├─ code.jl
 └─ subdir
-   ├─ .JuliaFormatter.toml
    └─ sub_code.jl
 ```
-and call `format("dir")`, then the configurations defined in `dir/subdir/.JuliaFormatter.toml` will only be applied to `dir/subdir/sub_code.jl`, but not to `dir/code.jl`.
+then `format("subdir/sub_code.jl")` will be automatically configured by the `dir/.JuliaFormatter.toml`, as well as `format("dir")` will format both `dir/code.jl` and `dir/subdir/sub_code.jl` according to the same configuration.

-So if there are multiple `.JuliaFormatter.toml` files, the _deepest_ configuration has the precedence.
+What will happen when we have multiple `.JuliaFormatter.toml` files ?
+In that case, the _deepest_ configuration has the precedence.
 For example, if you have
 ```
 dir
 ├─ .JuliaFormatter.toml